parutechie/-Bloc-Todo-Flutter-Application-/README.md

 ## Features

-Add, edit, and delete tasks.
+-Add, edit, and delete tasks.
-Manage task states with BLoC for scalable state management.
+-Manage task states with BLoC for scalable state management.
-Clean and intuitive user interface.
+-Clean and intuitive user interface.
-Unit and widget tests to ensure code quality.
+-Unit and widget tests to ensure code quality.

 ## Getting Started